thin-edge/thin-edge.io_examples/config2MQTT-watchdog/README.md

 ## Usage

-If a deamon service such as systemd is used you can just start/enable the service via:
+If a daemon service such as systemd is used you can just start/enable the service via:

 ```shell
 sudo systemctl start reader.service